 9:00 PM: Polls close in 15 states, including Arizona, Michigan, and Wisconsin.

-CNN projects that Donald Trump will win Wyoming, North Dakota, South Dakota, and Texas, gathering their respective electoral votes: 3 in Wyoming, 3 in North Dakota, 3 in South Dakota, and 40 in Texas.
+CNN projects that Donald Trump will win Wyoming, North Dakota, South Dakota, and Texas, accumulating their respective electoral votes: 3 in Wyoming, 3 in North Dakota, 3 in South Dakota, and 40 in Texas.

 8:45 PM: Harris's campaign focuses its attention on Pennsylvania.